Provision of early childhood education services

 Waiting time figures vary considerably between service types.
 For instance, few home-based services and playcentres have waiting times for new enrolments.
 This is because almost all home-based services have educators/caregivers available to take on extra children.6 Similarly, playcentres tend to have the spare capacity to take on extra parents and their children at short notice.
 By contrast, waiting times can be long for education and care services and for kindergartens.
 Note that, while differences between service types may indicate differences in their levels of unmet demand, conclusions cannot be made about the comparative profitability of the different service types, due to considerably different cost structures.

-The service type differences can be seen clearly in Figure 4, which shows the percentage of services by their waiting times for each service type and age of child.
+The service type differences can be seen clearly in Figure 4, which shows the percentage of services by the length of their waiting times for each service type and age of child.
 Waiting times increase slightly with age for education and care services.
 While the percentage of kindergartens with waiting times is fairly similar between 3 and 4 year-olds, those 3 year-olds waiting tend to wait for a longer period.
-This is because of the tendency of kindergartens to take in 4 year-olds quite readily and to manage any capacity by limiting their intake of younger children.
+This is because of the tendency of kindergartens to take in 4 year-olds quite readily and to manage their capacity by limiting the intake of younger children.

 How the proportion of ECE services with long waiting times changes over time can indicate whether the number of services is growing fast enough to meet any growth in the number of families wanting their children to attend.
 A rising proportion indicates that growth in ECE supply is not high enough to meet growth in the demand for ECE; a falling proportion indicates that it is more than meeting growth in demand.

-In overall terms, waiting times have risen each year from 2003 to 2008, but have fallen quite rapidly since.
-The proportion of services with waiting times rose 15.0 percentage points in the five years to 2008, from 51.9% to 66.9%.
-Since then it has fallen 20.9 percentage points to 46.0% in 2012, which is below its level of 10 years ago.7 The pattern varied considerably across service types, however, with the overall figures being largely driven education and care services.
+In overall terms, waiting times rose each year from 2003 to 2008, but have fallen quite rapidly since.
+The proportion of services with waiting times rose 15.2 percentage points in the five years to 2008, from 51.6% to 66.7%.
+Since then it has fallen 21.5 percentage points to 45.2% in 2013, which is below its level in previous years.7 The pattern varied considerably across service types, with the overall figures being largely driven education and care services.
 See Figure 5.

 Figure 5: Average percentage of services with waiting times, by service type